EBEREGIT/nextjs-nextauth-tut/README.md

 *That will open the project on your default browser: http://localhost:3000/.*

-* Click on http://localhost:3000/api/auth/signin and pay around with the authentication form.
+* Click on http://localhost:3000/api/auth/signin and play around with the authentication form.